 In September of last year, President Biden announced his “Path Out of the Pandemic” plan.
-The plan offered a six-pronged approach to combat COVID-19, that included advancing COVID-19 mitigation and response efforts through vaccination and masking, keeping schools safely open, and bolstering our economic recovery.
+The plan offered a six-pronged approach to combat COVID-19, which included advancing COVID-19 mitigation and response efforts through vaccination and masking, keeping schools safely open, and bolstering our economic recovery.
 A portion of that plan involved the Department of Labor’s Occupational Safety and Health Administration (OSHA) issuing a now withdrawn Emergency Temporary Standard (ETS).
 OSHA’s ETS would have required all employers with 100 or more employees to ensure that their workforce either get vaccinated against COVID-19 or produce a negative test result on a weekly basis as well as be required to wear a mask at all times.

-However, even though OSHA’s ETS has been withdrawn, it was only part of a group of many mandates that have been grouped together under the singular term of “vaccine mandate”, and many of the others are still in effect.
+However, even though OSHA’s ETS has been withdrawn, it was only part of a group of many mandates that have been grouped together under the singular term “vaccine mandate”, and many of the others are still in effect.
 Read on to see the remaining vaccine mandates and how they affect employers.

 Other Existing Mandates